frederic-perez/AmE-dictionary/data/dictionary.md

 __defection__ _n_ :nine::m: Withdrawing support or help despite allegiance or responsibility. _Syn_ desertion, abandonment _Booing over Heyward’s defection._
 __defective__ _adj_
 __defector__ _n_ :five::hammer: _Army defectors._
-__defenestration__ _n_ :two: Defenestration originally meant “a throwing of a person or thing out of a window.”
+__defenestration__ _n_ :three: /dee-fen-uh-STRAY-shun/ _Defenestration_ is most often used to refer to a usually swift dismissal or expulsion, as from a political party or office.
+It is also used to refer to a throwing of a person or thing out of a window.
+Defenestration originally meant “a throwing of a person or thing out of a window.”
 Today, it’s more often used for “a usually swift dismissal or expulsion (as from a political party or office).” _Michael’s annoyance at his alarm clock’s persistent drone led to its sudden defenestration from his eighth-floor bedroom._
 __defensive__ _adj_ :two::hammer: _You seem defensive now._
 __defer__ _v_ :seven: /dih-FER/ (deferred) To delay or cause to be delayed until a future time; postpone.
 To choose to do (something) at a later time. _She deferred her master’s program for a year so that she could travel the world._
 __deference__ _n_ :seven::hammer: /DEF-uh-runss/